DevExpress/testcafe-studio-docs/documentation/user-interface/explorer-panel.md

     ![New Test dialog](../../images/user-interface/dialogs/new-test-dialog.png)

     Specify the test name in this dialog and click **Create**.
-TestCafe Studio creates an empty test and open it in the [Test](test-editor.md) editor.
+TestCafe Studio creates an empty test and open it in the [Test Editor](test-editor.md).

 ## Creating a File